 Learning how to remove Roku channels from your home screen can mean the difference between a neat, orderly streaming device and one that's absolutely cluttered with apps you never use.
 Luckily, the process is quick, painless and easily reversible, in case you accidentally delete one of your favorites.
 And this is part of why we think Roku makes some of the best streaming devices.

-One cool thing about Roku devices is that they save the apps you've downloaded in a profile that lives in the cloud.
+One cool thing about all Rokus (including the best Roku devices) is that they save the apps you've downloaded in a profile that lives in the cloud.
 If you get a new device (and if you've been with Roku ever since the mid-2000s, you've probably gotten at least one new device), all of your old apps will make the trip along with you.
 But perhaps you don't want all of your old apps.
 Or perhaps there's an app to which you've canceled your subscription.
 Or perhaps an app has recently stopped functioning, and is now just taking up space on your home screen.

 Whatever the case, you can remove Roku channels with approximately three button presses per app, and if you decide you want it back, you can always go to the app store and download it again.
 (This takes a little bit longer, but if you've ever downloaded a Roku app before, you don't need detailed instructions on how to do it.)

 Read on to find out how to remove Roku channels and clean up your home screen a bit.
 One thing we love about the Roku is that they've kept this the same for years.

 The process for removing Roku channels is identical, whether you have a Roku Streaming Stick 4K, a Roku Ultra or anything in-between.
 The process always begins on the Roku home screen.
 You need a remote control, an Internet connection and a less than a minute of your time.
 Assuming you have all three of these things, you can proceed.